Lisa Sung

 SPCO Musician

-Hailed by the Australian Daily Telegraph as a "viola prodigy," Australian-Korean violist Lisa Sung is a laureate of numerous international competitions including the 12th Lionel Tertis International Viola Competition and the 10th Gisborne International Music Competition.
-She has performed the Bartók Concerto at the Sydney Opera House and has played in other renowned venues such as Carnegie Hall, Seoul Arts Center, Berlin Philharmonie, and Royal Albert Hall.
-She has had the distinct honor of performing for the Prime Minister of Australia, John Howard, has been featured live on WQXR, Medici TV, 2MBS-FM (Sydney), and has been recognized in both Australian and Korean national publications.
+Hailed by the Australian Daily Telegraph as a "viola prodigy," Australian-Korean violist Lisa Sung is a laureate of the 12th Lionel Tertis International Viola Competition and the 10th Gisborne International Music Competition.
+She has performed the Bartók Concerto at the Sydney Opera House and has played in other prominent venues such as Carnegie Hall, Seoul Arts Center, Berlin Philharmonie, and Royal Albert Hall.
+She has had the distinct honor of performing for the Prime Minister of Australia, John Howard, has been featured live on WQXR, Medici TV, and 2MBS-FM (Sydney), and has received recognition in both Australian and Korean national publications.

-Furthermore, Lisa's deep commitment to using music as a powerful tool to bring people together and provide comfort to those in need has been an integral part of her musical journey.
-This dedication began at age six when she started performing biweekly in nursing homes and hospitals throughout her hometown of Sydney, giving over 300 community engagement performances in a span of twelve years.
-Since then, Lisa has continued to expand her reach, bringing music to audiences across Europe and Asia, and in various community engagement programs, such as the Gluck Fellowship at Juilliard, Music@Menlo Winter Residency, Chamber Music Society of Palm Beach, and the Perlman Music Program Community Engagement Retreat.
+In addition to performing, Lisa is a passionate educator.
+During the pandemic from 2020–2021, she coached the Sydney Youth Orchestra, developed a large private teaching studio, and taught at several private schools in Australia, including King's School, Abbotsleigh, and her alma mater, MLC School.
+Moreover, Sung is deeply committed to using music to unite people.
+Since age six she has performed biweekly in nursing homes and hospitals throughout her hometown of Sydney, giving over 300 community engagement performances in a span of twelve years.
+Since then, Sung has continued to expand her reach, bringing music to audiences across Europe and Asia, and in various community engagement programs, such as the Gluck Fellowship at Juilliard, Music@Menlo Winter Residency, Chamber Music Society of Palm Beach and the Perlman Music Program Community Engagement Retreat.

 Official site